Variational Pattern Selection

+A key discovery was the universal opening angle of the fjord, measured experimentally as $8.0^\circ \pm 1.0^\circ$, consistent with various pumping rates and fjord lengths, widths and directions \cite{2OO6}.
+If the fjord's opening angle is universal, $\pi \beta_0$, for a noticeable range of the wedge angle $\theta$, then the plot in \autoref{fig:selection} should fit the formula,

-This formula indeed fits our plot in \autoref{fig:selection} well for $\pi \beta_0 = 11.7^\circ$ for $35^\circ < \theta < 90^\circ$, and coincides with one obtained numerically by using surface tension in~\cite{Tu}.
-The coincidence is unsurprising, since the result follows from the same plot in \autoref{fig:selection}, with (almost) no difference between our data (orange circles in \autoref{fig:selection}) and the data used in~\cite{Tu} (blue triangles).
-Experiments in a wedge~\cite{89} provide a somewhat lower value, that is $10.0^\circ$ valid for $20^\circ < \theta < 90^\circ$.
-The authors of~\cite{89} write about the formula, $\lambda(\theta) = 1 - 10^\circ / \theta$, they obtained from measurements: ``This empirical law is unexplained and could be due to a mere coincidence.''
+This law was also experimentally discovered in the wedge geometry \cite{89}: $\lambda(\theta) = 1 - 10^\circ / \theta$.
+The authors of \cite{89} write about this formula, obtained from their measurements: ``This empirical law is unexplained and could be due to a mere coincidence.''

-To summarize, our results confirm the universal fjord angle, $11.7^\circ$ for wedges angles $35^\circ < \theta < 90^\circ$, obtained earlier in~\cite{Tu}, but cannot explain the discrepancy with somewhat lower experimental values $10.0^\circ$ for real~\cite{89} and $8.0^\circ \pm 1.0^\circ$ and for virtual~\cite{2OO6} wedges respectively.
+\textit{Our results}.
+The formula \eqref{lambda-opening} indeed fits our plot in \autoref{fig:selection} well for $\pi\beta_0 = 11.7^\circ$ in the range $35^\circ<\theta<90^\circ$, and coincides with one obtained numerically by using surface tension in \cite{Tu}.
+However, our result cannot explain the discrepancy with somewhat lower experimental values $10.0^\circ$ for real \cite{89} and $8.0^\circ \pm 1.0^\circ$ and for virtual \cite{2OO6} wedges, respectively.